joantolos/blog/content/blog/angularTutorial.md

       });
     });

-This is a very cool feature overall because, how I see it, this could be used to define the **Behaviour** of the application, or the BDD tests definition.
+This is a very cool feature overall because, how I see it, this could be used to define the **behaviour** of the application, or the BDD tests definition.
 And the other specific test spec will be the unit testing of that specific piece of code.
 Now you can add a new layer of abstraction to code meaningful tests from a product point of view.

 To execute, just type: